annazhang1998/PKUdmg2020/README.md

 - **Adrian Raftery** is the Boeing International Professor of Statistics and Sociology at the University of Washington in Seattle, USA, and a member of the US National Academy of Sciences.
 He is the leader of the [Bayesian Population research group](http://bayespop.csss.washington.edu) that developed many of the methods to be taught in the course .
-- **Junni Zhang** is an Associate Professor of Statistics, National School of Development, Peking University, and the coauthor of Bayesian Demographic Estimation and Forecasting (CRC Press, 2018).
+- **Junni Zhang** is an Associate Professor of Statistics at *National School of Development, Peking University*, and the coauthor of Bayesian Demographic Estimation and Forecasting (CRC
+Press, 2018).
-- **Ting Li** is an Associate Professor of Demography at the Center for Population and Development Studies, Renmin University of China.
+- **Ting Li** is an Associate Professor of Demography at *the Center for Population and Development Studies, Renmin University of China*.

 ## Schedule & Organization